Allison Machlis Meyer, PhD

-I earned my B.A. in English from Lewis and Clark College in Portland, Oregon and my M.A. in English from the University of Idaho.
-I have a PhD in English and a graduate minor in Gender and Women’s Studies from the University of Illinois, Urbana Champaign.
+Allison Machlis Meyer earned her BA in English from Lewis and Clark College in Portland, Oregon, her MA in English from the University of Idaho, and her PhD in English with a graduate minor in Gender and Women’s Studies from the University of Illinois, Urbana-Champaign.

 She specializes in early modern literature with emphasis on gender and historiography.
 She is the author of Telltale Women: Chronicling Gender in Early Modern Historiography (University of Nebraska Press, 2021).
 She has also published essays in Renaissance Quarterly, Studies in Philology, Medieval and Renaissance Drama in England, Borrowers and Lenders, and Pedagogy.
 More recently, her research explores the intersections of book history and formations of religious difference through the study of compiled volumes that participate in the cultural construction of political theology and religious race thinking in early modern Europe.